duckbat/wolt-frontend-intership-2025/README.md

 - Deploying to Netlify or other cloud services will help me get comfortable with the deployment process and understand my project even better.
 3. *Better coverage*
 - Aim for 100% test coverage for every aspect of the project.
+4. *Zustand as state manager*
+- For managing global state (venue data, calculation results) more efficiently with simpler API, better TypeScript support, and reduced prop drilling compared to current React state implementation.